 In Competitive Programming the goal is to solve programming problems quickly under stringent runtime and space constraints for the test data.
 This module teaches basic techniques to recognise common types of contest problems and solve them in C++.
 The goal is to prepare students for participation at national and international programming contests (e.g., ICPC).
-There will be weekly training sessions as well as several live contests.
+There will be weekly homework programming tasks as well as several live contests during lecture time.